Skip to main content

 If your systems cannot accept the submission (network issue, validation error, or malformed response), the order is still stored and the shopper sees a partial success screen.
 Their payment is authorized but not yet captured, and a manual support issue is raised.

-- Handled errors (4xx status code) — An alert for manual handling is raised immediately.
+• Handled errors (4xx status code) — treated as terminal; an alert for manual handling is raised immediately.

 Idempotence